Cultural institutions in Aarhus join forces to stimulate artistic growth in the city.

 The Aarhus Art Prize supports talented young artists who have made a distinctive contribution to artistic life in the city.
 It is intended to attract and maintain a pool of artistic talent, and to strengthen the position of Aarhus as a dynamic, cultural city.

 Since its inception in 2018, the Aarhus Art Prize has been funded by Kunsthal Aarhus, ARoS and Godsbanen.
-In 2023, they are joined by Jyllands-Posten and Aarhus Billedkunstcenter, and the award has been expanded so that it now consists of two prizes.
+In 2023, they were joined by Jyllands-Posten and Aarhus Billedkunstcenter, and the award has been expanded so that it now consists of two prizes.

 The first is Talentprisen.
 This will be awarded yearly to a student graduating from the Jutland Art Academy to an individual who has produced work of particular distinction.
 It will be presented at the annual graduation exhibition and consists of a prize of 30’000 DKK, along with an invitation to hold a public talk at Kunsthal Aarhus.